WhatsApp Message Markup: The Platform's Hidden Cost

 How to Audit Your Invoice in 15 Minutes

-1. Identify the monthly volume per category.
+- Identify the monthly volume by category.
 Your platform should show how many marketing, utility, authentication, and service messages were sent in the month.
-If it doesn't, that's already a red flag — Meta generates this report natively.
+If it doesn't, that's already a warning sign — Meta generates this report natively.

 If the provider doesn't answer, dodges the question, or says "Meta's cost varies a lot" — you have your diagnosis.